Stepping Stones Youth Facility

 The Fallon Paiute Shoshone Tribe Independent Living Program was developed to provide quality services to eligible Nevada tribal youth who are dependent Wards of a Tribal Court, to aid in a successful transition to independence and self-sufficiency.

 The program is funded by two grants, Chafee and FAFFY, both through the State of Nevada.
-These grants are awarded to the Fallon Paiute-Shsoshone Tribe to provide services to all eligible tribal youth throughout the state.
+These grants are awarded to the Fallon Paiute-Shoshone Tribe to provide services to all eligible tribal youth throughout the state.